 What's the best way to insure my car in Mexico?

-Our first article on What Mexico Coverage is Needed covered injuries to persons in and out of the vehicle, breakdowns and negotiating with foreign authorities.
+Our What Mexico Coverage is Needed web page covered injuries to persons in and out of the vehicle, breakdowns and negotiating with foreign authorities.
 But we did not cover physical damage, which provides reimbursement in the event of an accident to your vehicle.

 So how do you cover your vehicle?
 There are a few things to know about physical damage on a Mexico insurance policy, the most important being that it is typically broken up into two sections.

 Section 1 – Typically collision, roll over, glass breakage, fire, lightning, explosion, and natural phenomena such has hail, flood, etc. are covered in Section 1.
 Although, GNP covers all but collision, roll over and glass breakage under section 2.

 Section 2 – Typically Section 2 covers Total Theft.
 Meaning if your car is gone, it is covered under this section.